Last Updated June 2025

 What to Know

-Tickets – you can purchase tickets in advance at a 5% discount or at the entrance of each castle.
+Tickets – You can purchase tickets in advance at a 5% discount or at the entrance of each castle.
 Note that if you’re visiting multiple castles, you can usually purchase a discounted package at the ticket booths.

 Getting to Sintra

 If you’re traveling from Lisbon, I recommend taking the train.
 It’s a quick journey (40 minutes) and costs €2.25 for a one-way ticket.
 You’ll depart from Rossio Train Station in Lisbon, and you can buy your tickets there from the ticket counter or an automated machine.
-The train runs every 30 minutes but you can also check this site for all train times.
+The train runs every 30 minutes, but you can also check this site for all train times.
 If you prefer to drive, know that you will be taking narrow mountain roads.
-Parking is a bit far from the castles (and fills up fast).
+Parking is a bit far from the castles and fills up fast.

 Getting around Sintra